sourcy/streamify/README.md

 #### Streamify

-As you can see there is a `toStream()` function that directly supports Arrays and the Stream gets directly collected into an Guava `ImmutableList`.
+As you can see there is a `toStream()` function that directly supports Arrays and the Stream is collected directly into a Guava `ImmutableList`.

 ```java
 final List<Integer> result = toStream(new Integer[]{1, 2, 2, -3})